 BOGW is a state sponsored program, which waives enrollment fees for qualifying students.
 Students may be eligible for a fee waiver even if they are not eligible for other financial aid.
 For more information about the BOGW and to apply, click here.

 **We also encourage students to apply for federal student aid.
 In order to apply for federal student aid students will need to complete a Free Application for Federal Student Aid (FAFSA).**

 The Veterans Education Office is located in building 3300.
-The Veterans Services Office provides assistance to veterans and their dependents who may be eligible for various educational benefits.
+The Veterans Education Office provides assistance to veterans and their dependents who may be eligible for various educational benefits.
 Student veterans, active duty, and dependents will need to go to the Veterans Education Office if they are receiving or interested in applying for VA educational benefits.
 For more information about the Veterans Education Office, click here.

 The Testing Office is located in building 3300 in room 3334.
 If a student needs to take a math or English placement testing, they will need to go to the testing office.
 Before a student takes a placement test they need to apply to the college.
 Students will need to bring a photo ID.
 For more information about the Testing Office, click here.